To learn more about Policy Governance and to review all current policies that govern All Souls Church please visit our Policy Page.

-Nine trustees serve three-year terms on the church’s board; each year, three cycle off and another three are elected in their place.
+Nine trustees (a president, vice president, treasurer, secretary, and five other trustees) serve three-year terms on the church’s board; each year, some cycle off and others are elected in their place.
 The trustees represent the congregation.
+Read more here.

 The CRR, using the church’s Covenant of Right Relations as its foundational document, deals with conflicts with the congregation and between congregation and staff.
 Read about Right Relations here.

 The Board of Trustees Security Committee is looking for your feedback.
 The Committee is in the initial phases of developing a security policy that will encompass the physical, spiritual, and emotional well-being of the All Souls community.
 This survey, which is only the first of many ways the Security Committee will engage the congregation over the next few months, gathers information on where we are now and identifies people who want to be involved in this very important effort.
 We fully expect that our individual and collective views will evolve through this process of information gathering, and your voice is very important to the creation of a policy that will support a safe and welcoming space for everyone when we gather again.
 Learn more about the Security Committee.

 Once each year, the congregation gathers to hear a report on the state of the church, elect new trustees and officers, and approve next year’s budget.
 They may also vote on bylaws changes and other matters concerning the governance of the church.

 2023 Congregational Meeting – Sunday, June 4, 2023